-Weeksville: a settlement of black landowners formed in the 1830s.
-Black families bought property in the Bedford Hills along the Long Island Railroad outside Brooklyn, subdivided it, and sold to other black families.
-The settlement featured “a fine, tasteful schoolhouse” and several churches.
+Black families bought property in the Bedford Hills along the Long Island Railroad in the 1830s.
+They subdivided the land and sold lots to other black families.
+Weeksville featured “a fine, tasteful schoolhouse” and several churches.
 Like many black settlements across the country, Weeksville was absorbed around the 1890s by its neighbors — first by Brooklyn, then by the city of New York.

 Learn more about the preserved Hunterfly Road Houses and the Weeksville Heritage Center here.